kubernetes/kubernetes/docs/proposals/service-catalog.md

 - requires a cache for efficiency
 - checking security policy decisions could be difficult
-- users won't receive any indication that publishing an entry to a catalog was denied
+- users won't receive any immediate indication that publishing an entry to a catalog was denied (but they could potentially see the denial in an annotation)

 #### Option 2: add `ServiceCatalogEntry` resource